KLab-UT/NGS_mapping_and_phylodist/README.md

 ```
 Then look for map_percentage.txt in your current directory.
 NOTE: the bash scripts are meant to be run on the CHPC and uses things like "module" and "parallel" which may not work on your local machine.

+<a name="example"></a>
+# Future Directions
+This is relevant information for researchers who work on non-model organisms to help determine their choice of reference.
+To improve upon this I'd like determine how the data changes as you change the mapping parameters to be less strict.